mike47967/ht-09/README.md

 ### Factory Functions

-- `random_linear_factory`: Creates an LCG-based RNG object.
+- `random_factory_linear`: Creates an LCG-based RNG object.
 The seed is interpreted as a positive integer using the lower 31 bits.
-- `random_mt_factory`: Creates an MT-based RNG object.
+- `random_factory_mt`: Creates an MT-based RNG object.
 The seed is interpreted as a 32-bit unsigned integer.

 ### Main Program Logic